2017 Bhutan Global Money Week

 The GMW program in the country ended with a memorable financial fair at the country’s clock tower with the distribution of FinSave Gift Cards to the children, and to the general public, where children and teachers also shared how they got inspired by GMW.

 - 1 932

 In 2016, the Royal Monetary Authority of Bhutan continued to advance financial education for young people in Bhutan, which was built on the country’s existing Financial Literacy Program of the Central Bank.
-Specifically for GMW 2016, the Royal Monetary Authority targeted young girls in the urban and rural areas of the country.
-The Royal Monetary Authority did this through in-class sessions and distribution of materials that focus on expanding the knowledge of young high school students on financial products and the importance of savings.
+Specifically for GMW2016, the Royal Monetary Authority reached out to young girls in the urban and rural areas of the country.
+The Royal Monetary Authority did this through in-class sessions and the distribution of materials that focus on expanding the knowledge of young high school students on financial products and the importance of having savings.

-The Bhutan Development Bank and Druk PNB Bank Ltd. have also organized some school visits to teach about financial concepts, particularly what the function of a bank is and the importance of savings.
-Both banks have also distributed various financial literacy materials.
+The Bhutan Development Bank and Druk PNB Bank Ltd. also organized some school visits to teach about financial concepts, particularly what the function of a bank is and the importance of saving.
+Both banks also distributed various financial literacy materials.

 2015 Bhutan Money Week